Built by the consumer for the consumer

-The Juke Experience
+The Juke Story

 The product was born out of the founders’ own home audio needs.
 After scouring the internet, it became clear that everything on the home audio market for powering ceiling and wall speakers was either overly complicated and/or overpriced.
 We confronted this issue by constructing what eventually would become Juke; a product built by the consumer for the consumer.
 With an affordable price, quick installation process, and simple user interface, Juke is a whole home audio solution filling a void in the marketplace.

 Don’t just take our word

 It was easy to access and enabled me to play my library with no issue.
 On Thursday, Mac (our 16 yr old) wasn’t digging my music so he connected easily and DJ’d throughout the day.
 Very cool.